Illinois COVID-19: IL reports 1,668 new coronavirus cases, 7 deaths

 Coronavirus testing: Where to get tested for COVID-19 in Illinois, Chicago area

-Several univiersiies in Illinios are reporting their COVID-19 numbers as some schools return to in-class learning.
+Several universities in Illinios are reporting their COVID-19 numbers as some schools return to in-class learning.

 For the week of August 23-29, the University of Illinois Chicago reported 19 confirmed cases, 11 students and eight employees.
 A total of 3,886 tests have been performed since August 17 and the seven-day positivity rate is 0.66%.